Position paper on the New EU Consumer Agenda: the case of diamond terminology

 ❖ The EFJ is committed to contributing to the current reflection of the European Commission in order to shape an ambitious European consumer policy up to today’s challenges and wishes to flag the issue of diamond terminology in this position paper.

 ❖ Protecting consumers against misleading and fraudulent advertising practices on diamonds, which own high financial and emotional value, is perfectly in line with the current EU political agenda.
 To achieve this goal, the EFJ advocates the adoption of an EU legal (or legally binding) definition that would:

-- define the characteristics of a natural and synthetic diamond and fundamental differences between them.
+- define the characteristics of a natural and synthetic diamond and the fundamental differences between them.

-- oblige the trade to accurately inform consumers about the jewellery product they are purchasing.
+- oblige the trade to accurately inform consumers, by means of a certificate, about the jewellery product they are purchasing.